 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While these methods vary, the differences aren't huge; each agency uses the following in building your score:
+While each of the models considers a range of data available in your credit report, each agency uses the following to build a score:

-- Payment History - Do you pay your bills on time?
+- History of Payments - Do you pay your bills on time?

-- Your Credit Card Balances - How many accounts do you hold, and how much do you owe?
+- Credit Card Balances - How many accounts do you carry?
+How much do you owe?

 - Credit Inquiries - How many times have you had your credit checked for a loan?

 Each of these is assigned a value and a weight.
 The results are added up and distilled into a single number.
 Credit scores range from 300 to 800.
 Higher is always better.
 Most home buyers likely find their credit scores between 620 and 800.

 Did you know?
 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
 Lenders give lower interest rates to individuals with higher scores.

 Unfortunately, there isn't a lot you can do to immediately improve your credit score.
 Some companies promise quick fixes, but they can't do anything different than what you can do — for free.
 (Of course you can and should have incorrect items removed from your credit report.)